proprietary/hugo-site/content/posts/software-stack-preferences.md

 **Common Lisp**

-Yes, "academic" is a genre of programming language in my view.
-It's a type of language that is useless but is interesting.
-And my choice is Lisp.
 Lisp feels like [the last programming language you'll ever need](https://en.wikipedia.org/wiki/End_of_history), because if you need a domain specific language or a new type of syntax, you can just write a macro.

-The alternatives for this category would be things like Haskell, F#, OCaml, Scheme, Racket ...
+The alternatives for this category would be things like Haskell, F#, OCaml, Scheme, Racket...
+None of them are very useful (sadly neither Lisp), but they are interesting nonetheless.

 ## Database